overciuc/final_project_upleveled/README.md

 **User profile page:**
 Here registered users can see their details and can edit first name, last name and email address.
-Or delete an account.
+Or they can delete their account.
 ![4 user_profile_screen](https://user-images.githubusercontent.com/81855159/126960865-21f9fea8-f2fd-40d9-a441-3f1883536cdb.png)